 According to the ABC News website, celebrity endorsers of major weight-loss programs are receiving on average $500,000 to $3 Million; celebrity endorsers earn on average $33,000 per pound lost; and a week-long (six night) weight-loss program, including massages and personal training sessions at Beau-Rivage Palace, cost roughly $5000 to participate ( a luxury hotel in Lausanne, Switzerland).

 Your body weight is simply the net amount of energy (measured in calories) from the food we eat minus the amount of energy used during our daily activities, which consists of our basal metabolic rate (BMR) and level of physical activity.
 BMR is defined as the number of calories we burn per hour simply by being alive and maintaining body functions.

-From a theoretical standpoint, to lose weight, you either have to eat less calorie, or burn more than you consume, or simply combine both eating less and burning more by increasing your intensity of physical activity.
+From a theoretical standpoint, to lose weight, you either have to eat fewer calories, or burn more than you consume, or simply combine both eating less and burning more by increasing your intensity of physical activity.

-Knowing this concept, one could say that losing weight has nothing to do with the amount of weight loss goal you set (whether losing 5 or 40 lbs), but mainly on the amount of calories will put in our body by what we eat minus the amount of calories will burn doing activities.
+Knowing this concept, one could say that losing weight has nothing to do with the amount of weight loss goal you set (whether losing 5 or 40 lbs), but mainly on the number of calories will put in our body by what we eat minus the number of calories will burn doing activities.

 All it actually takes to effectively lose weight and maintain it is by following the basic healthy eating diet tips, without any weight loss programs, fitness books, special diet plans, or medications.